Q. What are SIPPs ?

 A. Yes.
 Not every client has the confidence or wishes to run pension investments without help and we offer Investment Managed and Discretionary Managed facilities to both new and existing SIPPs.

 We also offer a managed portfolio service for smaller investors; the Pilling Ideal Portfolios.
-There are 6 models Income, Higher Income, Growth, Select Opportunities, Overseas Growth and Cautious.
+There are 6 models Income, Higher Income, Growth, Select Opportunities, Overseas Growth and Conservative.
 Full details and application form are available in our PIP brochure online or by request.

 Q. What is the Investment Management Service ?